QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 ## Project window

 The project window is, as a wise man said, a warehouse.
-This is a file explorer allowing you to explore your scenes, your assets <small>(images, textures, materials, sounds, etc.)</small> and work on them. **The project files should be split into folders**, such as
+This is a file explorer allowing you to explore your scenes, your assets <small>(images, textures, materials, sounds, etc.)</small> and works on them. **The project files should be split into folders**, such as

 * **Animations**, **Audio**, **Cutscene**
 * **Images**, **Materials**